maewart/pirateisland/README.md

 # Notes for squadra!!!
-* maybe describe technical aspects in more detail (e.g. that we're using templates...) ??
+* maybe describe technical aspects in more detail (e.g. that we're using templates...) ?? - DONE BRIEFLY
 * I'm a pirate! - Arrrrrrr!